 We’ve created this page to capture all information relevant to the UK’s exit from the European Union (EU) for Bournemouth University students as well as prospective staff and students.
 If you’re a current staff member, see the staff intranet for more information.

-At the end of the transition period, free movement between EEA countries and the UK will come to an end and the government has announced a new points-based immigration system (PBS) will be introduced for all non-UK nationals entering the UK; EU and non-EU nationals will be treated the same.
+This means that free movement between EEA countries and the UK has come to an end and all non-UK nationals entering the UK will need to engage with a new points-based immigration system (PBS); EU and non-EU nationals will be treated the same.

 We are committed to supporting our European students and colleagues and to remind you of the support available.
 On this page you will find the responses to the most commonly asked questions regarding the Brexit situation and studying at BU.